Black Sea Security Forum: Black Sea Security Forum 2024

 During the forum, speakers emphasized the need for sustained support for Ukraine, including granting permission to use Western weapons without restrictions on legitimate targets within the territory of the Russian Federation, developing unmanned systems, and strengthening sanctions against Russia.
 General Wesley Clark stated that NATO must provide Ukraine with all necessary weapons, including offensive aircraft and tools to liberate Crimea.
 U.S. Ambassador Bridget Brink noted that Russian aggression also poses a threat to Moldova, Romania, Turkey, and Bulgaria.

 As part of the forum, the Ukrainian maritime drone Stalker 5.0 was presented.
 In addition, a five-meter-long combat sea drone with a range of 600 km was installed in the main assembly hall.

 Black Sea Security Forum 2025

 The second Black Sea Security Forum is scheduled to take place at the end of May 2025 in Odesa.
 The forum is set to begin on May 30, 2025, as a three-day event.
-More than 500 participants from 20 countries are expected to attend.
+The forum was attended by 650 participants: policymakers, parliamentarians, military leaders, and experts from over 40 countries.
 The main theme of the event — "The Grand Chessboard.
 The Middle of the Game" — reflects, according to the organizers, the current stage of geopolitical confrontation in the Black Sea region and beyond.
+The Forum received extensive media coverage across Ukraine and internationally — and was even mentioned in Russian propaganda shows — underscoring its impact.

 Among the key speakers announced for 2025 are: